stevejay/middleengine-website/src/posts/2020-04-21-practical-advice-for-code-reviews.md

 ## Constructiveness and consideration

-Submitting a code review can be stressful, particularly if the submitter is inexperienced in regard to the proposed changes.
+Submitting a code review can be stressful, particularly if the submitter is inexperienced in regards to the proposed changes.
 It is incumbent on the reviewer to adopt a positive attitude and assume the best about the code and the submitter.

 As a reviewer, your aim is not to get the pull request written as you would have written it.
 Often there are multiple ways to solve a problem that are largely equally valid.
 When requesting or suggesting an alternative, it should be because there are benefits and these should be spelled out in the comment.
 Furthermore, it should not be necessary to comment on aspects like code formatting since the team should already have an established set of coding standards that are automatically enforced.